Loading...

 Growing to more providers or locations is operationally daunting

-Higher provider productivity from streamlined operations — calibrated for Philadelphia market conditions.
+Higher provider productivity from streamlined operations — without copying a playbook built for a different market.

 HooksHustle engagements are measured on revenue, margin, and operational clarity — not hours billed.

-Philadelphia area · 3 months
+Philadelphia · Philadelphia Navy Yard · 3 months

-Challenge: Strategy without execution — previous consultants delivered plans that never shipped
+Challenge: Strategy without execution — previous consultants delivered plans that never shipped — a pattern we see with Philadelphia financial services & insurance.

 Result: 90-day implementation sprint with weekly accountability — key metric moved 25%+ in first quarter